2tle/SurvirunAPI/README.md

 # SurvirunAPI

 ## ☝ Description
-This is a server that supports the REST API for the [mobile app](https://github.com/polaris428/Survirun).
+This is a server that supports the REST API for the [Survirun Android App](https://github.com/polaris428/Survirun).

 ## ⚡ Services
 1. Auth / User